popphp/docs/getting_started/modules.rst

 Custom Module Objects
 ---------------------

-Of course, you can pass your own custom module objects into the application as well, as long as they implement the module interface provided.
+You can pass your own custom module objects into the application as well, as long as they implement the module interface provided.
 As the example below shows, you can create a new instance of your custom module and pass that into the application, instead of just the configuration.
 The benefit of doing this is to allow you to extend the base module class and methods and provide any additional functionality that may be needed.
-In doing it this way, however, you will have to register your module's namespace prefix with the application's autoloader prior to registering the module with the application.
+In doing it this way, however, you will have to register your module's namespace prefix with the application's autoloader prior to registering the module with the application so that the application can properly detect and load the module's source files.

 .. code-block:: php